hitthecodelabs/GeographicalAnalysis/README.md

 ## Contact

-For questions or feedback, please reach out to the repository owner at [jpaul@hitthecodelabs.com].
+For questions or feedback, please reach out to the repository owner.